Advanced Sound Deadening: Measuring Decibel Reduction in EV Cabins

 Result: The noise floor dropped to 64.5 dB.
 The owner reported that they no longer had to raise their voice to talk to passengers, and the audio system's clarity improved by an estimated 25% due to a lower noise floor.

-Case Study 2: The Luxury SUV Transformation
+Case Study 2: Luxury SUV Transformation

 A Rivian R1S owner sought a "vault-like" cabin.
 We focused on the massive floor pan and the hollow pillars.
 We used a triple-layer approach: CLD tiles, followed by a 1/8" CCF layer, topped with a custom-cut MLV barrier.